duerrp/pyexperiment/README.rst

 Pyexperiment facilitates the development of small, reproducible experiments with minimal boilerplate code.
-Consider the following example, implementing a simple program complete with a comprehensive command line interface, help, logging, timing, and a user-defined message configurable by configuration file or command line parameter.
+Consider the following example, implementing a simple program that stores numbers and computes their sum:

 .. code-block:: python